obalcells/Dratini/README.md

-# Lightweight C++ Chess Engine
+# Just another C++ chess engine

-Probably the simplest chess engine you can find online.
-This engine has an ELO of around 1100 (?) and it's search function is a basic minimax with alpha-beta cutoffs and quiescential search (capture-moves only).
-The main search can do a depth of 7 half-moves in about 5 seconds.
+This may not be the best chess engine, but it is a chess engine.

+It does minimax search with alpha-beta pruning together with some other optimizations such as null-move optimization and quiescence search.
+It uses a classical 2-dimensional array for representing the board.
+I'm working on changing it to 0x88, since it is still too slow to be fun to play with.

+Dratini might be slow.
+However, it's still not easy to defeat it.
+I would guess that its ELO lies between 1200 and 1300.
+It can search around 200000 nodes in the main search function in about 5 seconds.

-If you are looking to better understand chess engines or even code your own, the following sites may be useful:
+If you kept reading until here, you might find the following sites useful:

 1. [Chessprogramming Wiki](https://www.chessprogramming.org/Main_Page).
 2. [Tom Kerrigan's Simple Chess Programm Source Code](http://www.tckerrigan.com/Chess/TSCP/)
 3. [TSCP's unofficial guide](https://sites.google.com/site/tscpchess/home)

-# TO-DO List
+## TO-DO List

-## Short-term
-- [x] Add checkmate detection
-- [x] Test castling bug
-- [x] Change eval to incentivise pawn openings
-- [ ] Make it faster

-## Long-term
-- [ ] Code my own eval function
-- [ ] Port to Javascript with Emscripten and setup github site
-- [ ] Estimate bot's ELO
-- [ ] Reach (non-quiescential) search depth of 8 or 9
+- [ ] Speed statistics